REDl3east/qrtool/README.md

 - [QR-Code-generator](https://github.com/nayuki/QR-Code-generator.git)
 - [argtable3](https://github.com/argtable/argtable3.git)

-Cmake will take care of all dependancies, so you really only need the correct cmake version!
+Cmake will take care of all dependancies, so you really only need the correct cmake version to build and install.

 <!--
 Thoughts: